 So the weekly Sabbath day ended at sundown on Saturday night, and then sometime before sunrise on Sunday morning, the women came to an empty tomb, which is why Scripture says Jesus resurrected before daybreak on the first day of the week.
 So if we count from Thursday daytime to Saturday night, we find three days and three nights, just as Scripture requires.

-For an in-depth explanation of the timing of the events during the week of Jesus' death, please listen to Lesson 22A of our Luke study.
+For an in-depth explanation of the timing of the events during the week of Jesus' death, please watch our lesson from the Gospel of Matthew Bible study.